ki-editor/ki-editor/docs/src/insert-mode/index.md

 # Insert Mode

-In this mode, Ki functions like the usual editor, where pressing keys on the keyboard actually types them into the current opened file.
+In this mode, Ki functions like the usual editor, where pressing keys on the keyboard types them into the current opened file.

 ## Completion dropdown keybindings

-The following keybindings only works when the completion dropdown is opened.
+The following keybindings only work when the completion dropdown is opened.

 | Keybinding       | Meaning          |
 | ---------------- | ---------------- |